Wartislaw II of Gdańsk: Biography

 The agreement angered the nobility and the knighthood of Świecie, which led to their rebellion against Mestwin, in the summer of 1269.
 They captured him, and imprisoned him in Raciąż.
-Following that, they offered the throne of Świecie to Wartislaw II.
-However, soon after that, Mestwin had been rescued by the knights loyal to him.
-As such, in the autumn of 1269, he began an attack on states of Wartislaw II, and Sambor II, duke of the Duchy of Lubiszewo.
+Following that, they offered the throne to Wartislaw II.
+However, soon after that, Mestwin was rescued by the knights loyal to him, and in the autumn of 1269, he began an attack on states of Wartislaw II, and Sambor II, duke of the Duchy of Lubiszewo.
 The exact origin of his army remains unknown, however, they could have been either the mercenaries from the State of the Teutonic Order, or the reinforcements sent from the Margraviate of Brandenburg.
-Most likely at the beginning of 1270, he conquered the Duchy of Lubiszewo, with no major resistance, as Sambor II with his army were at the time in Kuyavia.
-Following that, his army captured Gdańsk, again, with no major resistance from city defenders.
-After the fall of the city, Wartislaw escaped to Elbing (now Elbląg, Poland), in the State of the Teutonic Order, and later he and Sambor II found refuge in the Duchy of Kuyavia, on the royal court of duke Ziemomysł of Kuyavia.
+Most likely at the beginning of 1270, he conquered the Duchy of Lubiszewo, without major resistance, as Sambor II with his army were at the time in Kuyavia.
+Following that, his army captured Gdańsk, without major resistance from the defenders.
+After the fall of the city, Wartislaw II escaped to Elbląg in the State of the Teutonic Order, and later he and Sambor II found refuge in the Duchy of Kuyavia, in the royal court of duke Ziemomysł of Kuyavia.
 Wartislaw was given a fort in Wyszogród, where, he would organize the operation base for his future attack on Mestwin's territories.
-However, before any attack had been organized, Wartislaw died in suspicious circumstances on 9 May 1271 in Wyszogród.
+However, before realising any plans, he died in suspicious circumstances on 9 May 1271 in Wyszogród.
 He was buried in the Franciscan Church in Inowrocław.